 Who is Sam Herman?

-Samuel J. Herman (b.1934) is one of the founding fathers of the international studio glass movement, and one of the most important and innovative names in 20th century glass design.
+Samuel J. Herman (1934-2020) was one of the founding fathers of the international studio glass movement, and one of the most important and innovative names in 20th century glass design.
 The effects of his work and teachings are still felt today – without him, contemporary glass design, studio glass, and glass art would not be in the vibrant and progressive state that it is in today.

 What did he do?